SchrodtSven/PhascolarctosCinereus/doc/DAD.md

 ## Global stuff

 1. The global instance of <code>Koalas\Core\Base</code> named <code>$koalas</code> will always exists - but never mind, it is
-    - Lazy loding,  or
+    - Lazy loading,  or
-    - Needed anyway, but
+    - needed anyway, but
     - *not* disturbing if unused

 ## Indexing, Slicing